 If your parathyroid glands produce too much PTH, you have a condition called hyperparathyroidism.
 This is often caused by a tumor in one of your parathyroid glands.
-In most cases, however, the tumor is benign, meaning it is not cancerous.
+In most cases, the tumor is benign.
 Cancerous parathyroid tumors are rare.

 Most of the symptoms of parathyroid cancer are not directly caused by the cancer itself.
-Instead, they result from the hypercalcemia that this type of cancer causes.
+Instead, they result from the hypercalcemia caused by this type of cancer.

-Some of these symptoms are obvious consequences of the high calcium levels in your blood and the increasing weakness of your bones.
+Some of these symptoms are obvious consequences of having high calcium levels in your blood and the increasing weakness of your bones.
 These include:

 - pain in your bones